-Student charges for Tuition and Fees are due and payable on or before the first class day of the term or the first class day for courses in which students are enrolled.
+Student charges for Tuition and Fees are due and payable at the time of registration.
 All tuition and fees must be paid by cash, check or credit card at the cashier's office or online through the students' WebAdvisor account.